Raising-hrx/MetGen/README.md

 ## Reasoning controller
 Follow the `./scripts/train_controller.sh` to train the reasoning controller.

-- Step1: make controller training data based on the orginal dataset and the trained module
+- Step1: make controller training data based on the orginal dataset and the trained module;
-- Step2: train the controller with the data
+- Step2: train the controller with the data.

 We train two controllers, one for Task 1 and one for Task 2/3.
 The trained controller would be save in the `/exp/Controller_task1` and `/exp/Controller_task2` folders.